 If you want to prepare some fabric in advance for MX dye-painting, here is the soda-soak method:

-• Remember to use fabrics suggested in supply list.
-You could prepare up to 10 yards.
+Remember to use fabrics suggested in supply list.
+You could prepare 10-25 yards.

-• Cut fabrics in 1 yard lengths and label (in a corner) with your initials using Sharpie pen.
+Cut fabrics in 1 yard lengths and label (in a corner) with your initials using Sharpie.

-• Dissolve 9 T. soda ash (also called Pro Dye Activator by ProChemical and Dye, www.prochemical.com) in one gallon of water.
+Dissolve 9 T. soda ash (also called Pro Dye Activator by ProChemical and Dye, see website below) in one gallon of warm water.

-• Immerse fabric in solution, about 15 minutes, wring out (can use washing machine if no extra water is added in spin), and hang to dry.
-You can save the left-over soda solution for later use.
-Just be sure to cover it.
+Immerse DRY fabric in solution, about 15 minutes, wring out (can use washing machine if no extra water is added in spin), and hang to dry.
+You can save the left-over soda solution for later use – just be sure to cover it.
+If you ever have any question about the strength of your soda soak solution, start over with a new batch.
+Better to be safe than sorry.

-• Iron low temperature only to prevent scorching, NO steam, store in plastic bag and bring to class.
-Remember to wash ironing board cover afterward to remove soda.
+If you want to remove wrinkles, iron on low temperature only to prevent scorching, no steam, store in plastic bag and bring to class.
+Remember to wash ironing board cover afterward to remove soda (or cover with another cloth in the first place).

 You can also look this up on Pro Chemical and Dye’s website, www.prochemical.com, or look in Ann Johnston’s wonderful book, Color By Design: Paint and Print with Dye, page 28.